Dolce Gusto: Melody series

-Since September 2010 there is a new series, Creativa Melody2, that has an LCD display.
+Since September 2010 there is a new series, Creativa Melody2, that has an LCD.
 This allows the machine to be programmed and customized, for example, set it to automatically turn on in a given time and brew the capsule already in the holder.
 In addition, the outflow can be personalized, to obtain the same taste regardless of the cup used.
 There are pre-programmed settings to different capsule varieties, that can be further customized.

 Circolo, Piccolo and Fontana

 In mid-2009 Nestlé added the Circolo series to the line.
 This machine, as the name suggests, sports a rounded design, with the same technical specifications of the Melody2 devices, but with a LED light in the water tank.

 In September 2010, the previous two series were supplemented by three more.
 Besides the Creativa mentioned above, there is the Piccolo (small, KP10xx), aimed to customers with limited space, as it is smaller, with a 600 ml water tank.
 Other than that, it is technically identical to the Melody2 machines.

 Similarly, the Fontana (KP30xx) has the same underpinnings, but with a design reminiscent of a water tap (Italian Fontana).

 The devices work, depending on the series, with 14 or 15 bar pressure.